UZDoom/zscdoc/README.md

 # zscdoc

-### A GZDoom ZScript documentation generation tool
+### A UZDoom ZScript documentation generation tool

 `zscdoc` is a tool for generating documentation of ZScript code, similar to tools for other languages such as `rustdoc` or `doxygen`.